by Texas Homesteader ~

 Corn was a dietary staple for them.
 So in their 3 Sisters Garden they always started off by planting corn.
 But corn is a heavy feeder & pulls much nutrition from the ground to grow.

-Finally squash is planted between each corn/green bean planting.
+Finally, vining squash is planted between each corn/green bean planting.
 The squash grows into long vines & covers the ground.

 All three plants benefit both from & for each other in this beautiful symbiotic growing plan.

-Planting Living Mulch
+Planting Vining Plants For Living Mulch

 Then I got to thinking hummmmm… I really like the living mulch theory used in the 3-sister’s garden.
 Maybe I can use it throughout my entire garden-planting plan.

-Vining Plants As Living Mulch
+What Vining Plants Can Be Used As Living Mulch?

 But as the season goes on they can benefit from some shading of their roots.

 The tomato bushes help shade the cantaloupe vines too, so they benefit each other.
-And I’m able to harvest lots of cantaloupe from my living ‘mulch’.
-LOL.

-Benefits From Living Mulch
+Other Benefits From Living Mulch In The Garden

-My garden benefits from the soil being covered, I benefit from not having to struggle keeping the plants watered so frequently.
+I benefit from not having to struggle keeping the plants watered so frequently,

 Our budget benefits by being able to actually harvest edible food from our living mulch.